fsharp/fslang-design/RFCs/FS-1061-Allow-intrinsic-type-extensions-for-provided-types.md

         base.ViewDidLoad()
 ```

-If this RFC was implemented the iOS type provider would look like this instead:
+If this RFC was implemented the usage of the iOS type provider would look like this instead:

 ```fsharp
 type container = Xamarin.UIProvider